MicrosoftDocs/azure-dev-docs/articles/terraform/create-vm-cluster-module.md

 ms.custom: devx-track-terraform
 ---

-# Create an Azure VM cluster with Terraform using the Module Registry
+# Configure an Azure VM cluster with Terraform

 This article shows example Terraform code for creating a VM cluster on Azure.